michmattera/star-wars-quiz/README.md

 ## Features

-### Used features
+### General features

-- The heading
+1. **Fully responsive** = Each section of the webiste is fully responsive and easy to navigate for user.
+2. **Sound effects** = Implemented sound effect such as soundtrack for game and sound effects when clicking an answer.
+3. **Navigation bar** :
-- The navigation bar with the following icons on the left:
+    1. The navigation bar with the following icons on the left:
         - Questions mark = Instruction of the game
         - User = To insert username and save it
         - House = To bring the user home whenever he wants
         - Cup = Leaderboard to see the score saved
-- The navigation bar with the following icons on the right:
+    2. The navigation bar with the following icons on the right:
         - Sound = Sound for clicked button and soundtrack for the game
         - Level form = To chose difficulty
+    3. **404 / 505 page** = To redirect user if wrong url was clicked.